 Aside from the benefits we have named above, your child won’t be confused or distracted.
 Children’s brains are very flexible and can learn a new skill or language very quickly.
-There are no major disadvantages to being bilingual when you ignore the fact that you’ll sometimes mess up your words trying to communicate in two languages at the same time.
+There are no major disadvantages to being bilingual when you ignore the fact that you’ll sometimes mess up your words trying to communicate in two languages simultaneously.
 But hey, let’s be honest, even monolingual people tend to mess up their words and forget how to speak sometimes, don’t they!

 There are certainly childhood benefits that only bilingual kids have, and the good news is that it does not stop in later life!
-Being able to speak more than one language will give your child more communication methods, and will open their life up to easier travel, and more cultures!
+Speaking more than one language will give your child more communication methods and open their life up to easier travel and more cultures!

-The world is a very big place and one that needs to be discovered.
-It opens up your eyes and mind as you travel, which is something that I really enjoy in life!
+The world is a huge place and one that needs to be discovered.
+It opens up your eyes and mind as you travel, which I really enjoy in life!

-Make it easier for your kid kid enjoy traveling too.
+Make it easier for your kid to enjoy traveling too.

-When you child is learning their ABC’s… then you could be teaching them a second language too!
+When your child is learning their ABCs… then you could be teaching them a second language too!